What is a Panic Attack?

 - Feeling out of control

-Afterward, a person can feel tired or groggy for a full day.
+Panic attacks come on suddenly and can happen at any time.
+Though they typically only last a few minutes, the feeling is so intense that it seems like a lot longer.
+Afterward, a person can feel tired or groggy all day.
 Someone who has had a panic attack may feel anxious several days after and worry about it happening again.

 What Causes Panic Attacks?